 5. Compare different credit card deals

 After completing the above steps, it’s time to compare all the available deals for the card you want.
-You can easily do this with our list of top-rated credit cards in the UK.
+You can easily do this with our list of top rewards credit cards in the UK.

 Remember that selecting the right credit card is all about balancing the perks offered by the card with your own needs and financial circumstances.